kasper/phoenix/docs/API.md

 - `hide()` hides the app, returns `true` if successful
 - `terminate(Map<String, AnyObject> optionals)` terminates the app, returns `true` if successful

+### Launch Optionals

+- `focus` (boolean): if set `true` the app will automatically be focused on launch, by default the app launches to the background

 ### Window Optionals

 - `visible` (boolean): if set `true` returns all visible windows for the app, if set `false` returns all hidden windows for the app